CGWA Approval for Borewells: Groundwater Extraction NOC Explained

 - Dr. Anubhav Gupta

 In a nation where groundwater serves as a vital lifeline for drinking, agriculture, and industry, its responsible management is paramount.
 The Central Ground Water Authority (CGWA) plays a crucial role in regulating groundwater extraction across India to ensure its sustainable use.
 If you're involved in any project requiring groundwater, understanding the CGWA NOC borewell process and groundwater permission India is not just a regulatory hurdle, but a commitment to environmental stewardship.
-This article will demystify the CGWA rules, thresholds requiring a No Objection Certificate (NOC), and the online application process, with a special emphasis on industrial groundwater use and its broader implications for various sectors.
+This article will demystify the CGWA rules, thresholds requiring a No Objection Certificate (NOC), and the online application process, with a special emphasis on industrial groundwater (As discussed in the Book "Paper Mill Utilities") use and its broader implications for various sectors.

 Understanding the Central Ground Water Authority (CGWA) and the NOC